you sit me down

 Reflection four:It is the angels who are the harvesters, not us.
 We just need to keep growing.
 It is not our role to point the finger and judge others.
 Leave it the angels and to God.

 This may seem contradictory, we need to be able to recognise bad behaviour both in ourselves and in others.
 Be wise as serpents and gentle as doves.
 I have been having difficulties at work.
 It is a recurring theme.
-Constantly I seem to be in trouble with my Managers.
-I felt bullied.
+Constantly I seem to be in trouble with those in charge of me.
+I felt bullied particularly by one person.
 When I reported this, it made it ten times worse.
 It was all in my head, past history, my managers told me.
 I crumpled and took back my complaint.
 I couldn’t explain it.
-I thought they were trying to make me do things against my conscience, criticizing me for being too kind in my dealing with people.
-I thought that by saying this, it was a slur on my professionalism.
+I thought that this person was trying to make me do things against my conscience.
+I thought the person was stopping me from being authentic, and criticising me for being too kind and soft.
+I was angry as I thought this was a slur on my professionalism.
+And yet so much of this was unspoken, I wasn’t sure.
+We had different unspoken view points and unable to discuss things openly.
+The power difference didn’t help.

-My good friend R, who is a close confident and follower of Jesus, advised me to take legal advice.
+My good friend and soul mate (alma cara), who is a close confident and follower of Jesus, advised me to take legal advice.
 She also said that in her mind’s eye she had a picture for me: a picture of a shield strengthened with protective and soft yet effective material.
 She said she thought I needed a heavy shield to protect me and defend myself; something that would make them back off.
-As a bystander and listening to my description of the situation she said to me that they were being unjust. ( I asked her as I was too close to it and found it difficult to tell whether it was me at fault or my Managers)
+As a bystander and listening to my description of the situation she said to me that they were being unjust.
+(I asked her as I was too close to it and found it difficult to tell where there truth lay in the situation.)

 On Tuesday, my first day back, I met my boss for a short supervision.
 One to one, it felt better.
-(Prior to this I had to meet two managers at a time.)
-She was more circumspect; not quite as gung-ho as she had been.
-It felt easier to talk to her and have an adult conversation.
+(Prior to this I had to meet two supervisors at a time.)
+My Manager was more circumspect in our conversation; that is how it felt.
+It felt easier for me to express my views within an adult conversation.
 I felt as if I had a shield of protection.

-I think perhaps the psalm was right, in my case my enemies were my own fears and lack of confidence and my Managers being able to exploit these and bully me.
+I think perhaps the psalm was right, in my case my enemies were my own fears and lack of confidence and perhaps those supervising me whether intentionally or not, initially added to the attack.

 With regards evil, the chaff perhaps, I heard on radio 4 a discussion about Hannah Arendt a Jewish practical philosopher, who reflected on the elements that caused the Holocaust.
 She coined the phrase the banality of evil.
 I think she meant not that evil is particularly common- place; but that evil is incredibly mundane.
 Like someone just doing their job without thought; allowing people to become economic numbers and worthless if not producing anything.